VW ID.2 SUV derivative to ply alongside the electric hatch [Update]

 ID.2 customers will get two different battery pack options, one consisting of lithium iron phosphate (LFP) cells and the other comprising nickel manganese cobalt (NMC) cells, Grünitz revealed in the interview with Edison.
 We expect the ID.2 SUV to be available with the same options.

-“We do have an entry chemistry with Iron Phosphate,” said Frank Blome, Head of Battery Cell and System, Volkswagen Group Components, at the Power Day 2021 event.
-He acknowledged the “slight range disadvantage” of LFP compared to NMC.
+Blome acknowledged the “slight range disadvantage” of LFP compared to NMC.
 However, LFP is more sustainable because of greater supply security.
 “The cycle stability is very good,” Blome said.
 “That means specially for cars with low range, this is a very promising technology,” he added.

 Unified cell format

 Volkswagen Group’s small EVs would benefit from unified cell technology.
 With the same physical pack format used for different chemistries, unified cell technology would lower development and production costs.
-“In our entry segment, the unified cell will bring down battery cost by 50% compared to today,” said Dr. Diess at the company’s Power Day 2021 event.
+“In our entry segment, the unified cell will bring down battery cost by 50% compared to today,” said former CEO Dr. Herbert Diess at the company’s Power Day 2021 event.
 The company is developing a standard cell that it can use in 80% of its electric vehicles in the future.

 Charging